henry-zwart/bdhs-bounds-2023/README.md

 Requirements:

 - [Docker](https://docs.docker.com/get-docker/)
+- [A DockerHub account](https://hub.docker.com/) (to access the shared docker image)

 ## Development environment

+Download the most recent docker image with `make docker-pull`.

+Create a new docker image with `make docker`, followed by `make docker-push` to push the new image to the docker registry.

 To enter the development environment, run `make enter` from the top level of the "bdhs-bounds-2023" directory.
-A docker environment should launch, and send you to a bash shell, where you'll have access to prolog and python.
+A docker environment should launch, placing you in a bash shell, where you'll have access to prolog and python.